Part of the Revenue Operations series

 Step 2: Score and Tier the List

-Every account on the list doesn't get the same treatment.
-Tier 1 (10-15 accounts) gets 1:1 engagement: custom content, dedicated outreach sequences, executive-to-executive introductions.
-Tier 2 (30-40 accounts) gets 1:few engagement: industry-specific campaigns, personalized landing pages, targeted events.
+Every account on the list does not get the same treatment.
+Tier 1 (roughly 10-15 accounts) gets 1:1 engagement: custom content, dedicated outreach sequences, executive-to-executive introductions.
+Tier 2 (roughly 30-40 accounts) gets 1:few engagement: industry-specific campaigns, personalized landing pages, targeted events.
 Tier 3 (remaining accounts) gets 1:many engagement: programmatic ads, nurture sequences, content syndication.

 Step 3: Assign Account Owners Across Sales and Marketing